learn-co-curriculum/careers-building-an-online-network/README.md

 ## Approach 2 - Using job postings to guide your outreach

 1. **Make a list of jobs that interest you** using sites like LinkedIn, StackoverflowCareers, Indeed, and other niche job search sites.
 Start with 20 jobs.
  >* Next, **look up people** who work at those companies via an advanced search on LinkedIn.
 Not sure how to do this?
-We have a [future lesson](https://github.com/learn-co-curriculum/linkedin-for-research-and-networking) on just that, but here are some quick tips below.
+We have a [future lesson](https://learn.co/tracks/career-prep/career-prep/effective-networking/linkedin-for-research-and-networking) on just that, but here are some quick tips below.
- >* Do an advanced search where you look up people with that company on their profile and a specific job title or keyword.
-Focus on “Engineers”, “Developers”, and people who work in Human Resources or Recruiting (sometimes called “Talent Acquisition” or “People Operations” or even just “People”, i.e. “Director of People”).
+ >* Do an advanced search where you look up people with that company on their profile and a specific job title or keyword (people sitting in the jobs/holding the job titles you want you want), and people who work in Human Resources or Recruiting (sometimes called “Talent Acquisition” or “People Operations” or even just “People”, i.e. “Director of People”).

-2. **List at least 1 of each kind of employee** (1 dev and 1 person working in recruiting/HR) in your [job search tracker](https://docs.google.com/spreadsheets/d/1CMFzB1zUQl_yR2ZO9kZdDjPZJEupsjULC6G_vRTUgnU/edit#gid=2065124896) on the “leads” tab.
+2. **List at least 1 of each kind of employee** (1 practitioner and 1 person working in recruiting/HR) in your [job search tracker](https://docs.google.com/spreadsheets/d/1CMFzB1zUQl_yR2ZO9kZdDjPZJEupsjULC6G_vRTUgnU/edit#gid=2065124896) on the “leads” tab.
 You can reach out to both on the same day or stagger your outreach, whichever you prefer.

 3. **Locate the contact information for these people.** [This article](https://www.linkedin.com/pulse/20140915184621-60525567-how-to-find-email-addresses?trk=hb_ntf_MEGAPHONE_ARTICLE_POST&trk=hb_ntf_MEGAPHONE_ARTICLE_POST) can help you figure that out.

 4. **Draft emails** to the people you plan to reach out to.
-Again we’ll cover communication best practices in future lessons, but here’s an example of an [upcoming lesson](https://github.com/learn-co-curriculum/careers-opening-the-line-of-communication) that’ll help you with this.
+Again we’ll cover communication best practices in future lessons, but here’s an example of an [upcoming lesson](https://learn.co/tracks/career-prep/career-prep/effective-networking/opening-the-line-of-communication) that’ll help you with this.

 5. **Send those drafts to your Career Coach.**